maykinmedia/objects-api/docs/api/usage.rst

 Using the URL of the created object type, we can create a tree object.
 If we have geographic coordinates for our object we can also include them into the request body.
 Don't forget the required "Content-Crs" header to indicate the coordinate system you are using.

 .. code-block:: http

     POST /api/v1/objects HTTP/1.1
+    Authorization: Token 5678
     Content-Crs: EPSG:4326

     {